mrind3v/my-competitive-programming-vault/pointers-and-references/note.md

 # Arrow operator

-Let's define an integer pointer ptr which stores the memory addr of some object
+Let's define a pointer ptr (of type Class) which stores the memory addr of some object of type Class
 ```cpp
 struct Point {
     int x;